-5. Layer up your look to the highland games in fall
+5. Layer up your look to the highland games in the fall

-If you are going to the highland games and Celtic festival in the chilly days, layering is the KEY.
+If you are going to the highland games and Celtic festival on chilly days, layering is the KEY.

 Layer yourself with a tee-shirt, shacket, and then a coat is a golden formula.

-After all, those festivals are mostly held outdoor and high chance you will get warm after walking around and drinking some hot soups.
+After all, those festivals are mostly held outdoors, and a high chance you will get warm after walking around and drinking some hot soups.

 Plus, the weather can drastically change from day to night.
 It’s important you can take your clothes on and off to feel the comfiest.

-6. Windbreaker & raincoat is a MUST for outdoor festival
+6. Windbreaker & raincoat: MUST for an outdoor festival

 If you’re a frequent goer of the outdoor festival, you will know people bring these lightweight Waterproof Rain jackets (Picture below) literally everywhere.